 Cantonment is a medium-sized town located in the state of Florida.
 With a population of 25,041 people and five constituent neighborhoods, Cantonment is the 114th largest community in Florida.

-Unlike some towns, Cantonment isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cantonment are a mix of both white- and blue-collar jobs.
-Overall, Cantonment is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Cantonment who work in office and administrative support (14.53%), sales jobs (14.06%), and management occupations (10.06%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cantonment is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Cantonment is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Cantonment who work in office and administrative support (15.05%), sales jobs (11.72%), and management occupations (10.10%).

-Cantonment is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Cantonment does not have a public transit system used by locals to get to and from work.

 Cantonment is a very ethnically-diverse town.
 The people who call Cantonment home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cantonment residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cantonment include English, Irish, German, Italian, and Scottish.
+Important ancestries of people in Cantonment include English, German, Irish, European, and Scots-Irish.

 The most common language spoken in Cantonment is English.
 Other important languages spoken here include Italian and Spanish.